AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/week 1/README.md

 * **[Wing Geometry and definations](https://www.grc.nasa.gov/www/k-12/airplane/geom.html)**: This includes technical definitions of a wing's geometry, which is one of the chief factors affecting airplane lift and drag.

 ## Airfoil design and analysis
 An airfoil is the shape of a wing or blade as seen in cross-section.
-An airfoil-shaped body movedthrough a fluid produces an aerodynamic force.
-The component of this force perpendicular to the direction ofmotion is called lift.
+An airfoil-shaped body moved through a fluid produces an aerodynamic force.
+The component of this force perpendicular to the direction of motion is called lift.
 The component parallel to the direction of motion is called drag.
-The design andoptimization of an airfoil is very important as it affects the lift produced by the wing of an aircraft or a helicopter.
+The design and optimization of an airfoil is very important as it affects the lift produced by the wing of an aircraft or a helicopter.
 * **[Airfoil design](https://youtu.be/8fk2J5LtdSg)**

 ## Interpreting airfoil data, Cl vs Alpha and drag polar, selection of airfoil